joom/latex-unicoder.vim/README.md

 ## Contributions

-There might be certain symbols, aliases and such that I miss.
+There might be certain symbols and aliases that I miss.
 Pull requests are welcome.
 If you have other suggestions about the plugin usage, I'd like to hear them as well.

 ## License